 Accurate mobile data collection in the construction industry provides every member of a company the information they need about an ongoing project.
 Managers can check progress against projections.
 If the numbers vary wildly, the information is used to create future work orders and bids.
 Customers are charged based on the time and materials actually involved in the project as opposed to approximations.

-The Construction Advisory Report suggested data collection is a great tool for maintaining schedules.
+The Construction Advisory Report suggested that data collection is a great tool for maintaining schedules.
 Checkpoints created by data collection software tools let workers know where they should be according to the projections given to the clients.
 If there is an emergency or other major event stalling progress, clients are informed using information directly from the site.
 Managers or sales representatives can work with customers to determine what steps should be taken toward resolution, and their decisions are updated into the software.

 If a problem occurs endangering workers, accurate information reported from the incident could prevent it from happening again.

 The Bureau of Labor Statistics advised companies to examine the events leading up to an incident and the interaction of circumstances surrounding it.
 Data reported from the site during the time of the accident creates visibility into environmental factors or employee actions that could lead to unsafe procedures.
-If a problem occurs consistently, information provided by the software tracks the times in which it took place and patterns are detected.
+If a problem occurs consistently, the information provided by the software tracks the times in which it took place and patterns are detected.

 Mobile data collection software provides workers general safety information.
 Documents about material handling created by the company or by the Department of Labor are available using touchscreen devices.
 If an employee sees a behavior or environmental factor that doesn’t comply with safety documents, he or she can report it instantly.